colts70/The-Sematic-Stack/README.md

 “If this sounds too strong, paste it into an AI and ask whether the logic holds.”

-PASTE THIS INTO ANY AI:

-Read this spec and answer:
-1) What is the core claim in one sentence?
-2) What problems does it solve that DNS/robots/schema/sitemaps don’t?
-3) What are the 5 mandatory anchors and what does each do?
-4) What is the /sitemap anchor NOT?
-5) What is the strongest criticism of this idea?
-6) If this existed, what incentives make adoption rational for me?

 HESS / DFH lets a domain owner declare what a topic is at the root, before AI or search engines guess.

 Whoever does this first becomes the semantic starting point everyone else is compared against.